Finnair Oyj – Annual report – 31 December 2020

 Finnair remeasures the lease liability when there is a lease modification that changes the scope of a lease or the consideration for the lease, that was not part of the original terms and conditions of the lease, including changes in lease payments resulting from a change in indices and rates used in variable aircraft lease payments.
 The amount of the remeasurement of the lease liability is generally recognised as an adjustment to the right-of-use asset.
 However, if the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the remaining measurement is recognised in profit or loss.

-After initial recognition, right-of-use assets are measured at cost less any accumulated depreciations and impairment losses.
+After initial recognition, right-of-use assets are measured at cost less any accumulated depreciations and accumulated impairment losses.
 The assets are depreciated with a straight-line method from the commencement date to the shorter of end of useful life of the right-of-use asset and the end of lease term.
 However, if the lease transfers ownership of the asset to Finnair by the end of lease term or if the cost of the right-of-use asset reflects that Finnair will exercise a purchase option, the right-of-use asset is depreciated from the commencement date to the end of useful life of the asset.

 At Finnair aircraft lease contracts contain the interest rate implicit in the lease, even if the aircraft lease agreements do not clearly define the interest rate implicit in the lease.
 Since the fair values of the aircraft are provided publicly by third parties, Finnair is able to calculate the implicit interest rate for each qualifying aircraft operating lease.
 The rate implicit in the lease is defined as the rate that causes the sum of the present value of the lease payments and the present value of the residual value of the underlying asset at the end of the lease to equal the fair value of the underlying asset.
 The implicit interest rate is determined by each aircraft lease contract separately.

-For other lease contracts at Finnair, implicit interest rate cannot be usually determined.
+For other lease contracts at Finnair, an implicit interest rate cannot be usually determined.
 The incremental borrowing rate is therefore used and it is determined by each class of assets separately, based on management estimate.

 Aircraft lease contracts are usually denominated in foreign currency (US dollars) and the foreign currency lease liabilities are revalued at each balance sheet date to the spot rate.
 The lease payments (lease payments made) are accounted for as repayments of the lease liability and as interest expense.